 Start a business, save the planet

-Saving the planet isn't easy, but these green business ideas will take you one step closer.
-Launching a green business is a great way to fuse your passion for green living with your entrepreneurial spirit, all while having a positive impact on the environment.
-Take sustainability to the next level with an eco-friendly startup for a better tomorrow.
-Here are 12 green business ideas to help you get started.
+With Earth Day around the corner, many Americans are making a conscious effort to be greener.
+But saving the planet shouldn't be a one-time event: With these green business ideas, you can make the Earth a better place all year round.
+Launching an eco-friendly business is a great way to fuse your passion for green living with your entrepreneurial spirit, all while having a positive impact on the environment.
+Here are 14 ideas to help you get started.

 Green app developer